Marketing Mosaic Blog

 Marketing and communication tips and trends from the experts.

-There’s no shortage of trends vying for the attention of marketers in 2017, but on the surface, it’s not always easy to separate the flashes in the pan versus the trends that have true staying power.
-In this first post of a three-part series, we’re taking a closer look at the marketing tactics that B2B marketers should pay particularly close attention to this year.
+There’s no shortage of trends vying for the attention of marketers, but on the surface, it’s not always easy to separate the flashes in the pan versus the trends that have true staying power.
+In this post, we’re taking a closer look at the marketing tactics that B2B marketers should pay particularly close attention to this year.

 1. A Customer-Centric Approach

 Have you ever encountered a website, ad, brochure or other marketing piece that sounds as if the organization is speaking to itself, rather than speaking to you, the customer.
 At Meta4, we commonly refer to this as “we-we language,” which appears to be written by “we” and for “we.”
 This is an unfortunate result of a company that is not customer-centric.